binary-manu/binary-is-better/_posts/2020-01-13-rules-for-object-file-extraction-from-elf-archives.markdown

 The situation is a little more complex than what the wording above may indicate.
 This is mainly because there is some confusion about what a _defined symbol_ actually is.
-If we refer to {{ page.oracle_linker }}, we'll notice that, for the purpose of link editing, symbols may fall in 3 different classes:
+If we refer to {{ oracle_linker }}, we'll notice that, for the purpouse of link editing, symbols may fall in 3 different classes:

 * __undefined__ symbols are easy: they give the name of a symbol we want